TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/FrontendLogin/LogoutConfirmedEvent.rst

 is now an anonymous user that is not logged in.
 The information on which user just logged out cannot be determined from the context or the methods from the event.
 We therefore need different logic to determine the user who just logged out.
-This logic is not part of the example bellow.
+This logic is not part of the example below.

 ..  literalinclude:: _LogoutConfirmedEvent/_DeletePrivateKeyOnLogout.php
     :language: php